that-devguy/digital-business-card/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A digital business card application built in React.
 This project is a part of [freeCodeCamp](https://www.freecodecamp.org/) course created by [Bob Ziroll](https://twitter.com/bobziroll).

-You can follow along with this course through the provided link: [Free React Course for 2022](https://www.freecodecamp.org/news/free-react-course-2022/)
+Join me in following this course!
+So far, I can confidently say that I highly recommend it.
+Bob Ziroll and Scrimba have made it incredibly easy to follow along.
+You can access the course for free: [Free React Course for 2022](https://www.freecodecamp.org/news/free-react-course-2022/)

 ## Table of Contents